Manage organizations & users

 User user.1@example.com disabled in the organization example-org.

-Once disabled, a user may be more permanently removed from Workbench with the wb org user archive
+A user may also be more permanently removed from Workbench via the CLI, with the wb org user archive

 Email: user.1@example.com